Ricardo Londoño: European tour and Formula One

-A variant of the Ensign N180 (pictured in 2012) which Londoño drove in the 1981 Brazilian Grand Prix.

 With support from the National Federation of Coffee Growers of Colombia and Pablo Escobar, Londoño left for Europe in late 1980 and rented a Lotus 78 from Colin Bennett so he could participate in the season-closing British Formula One Championship round at Silverstone, the Pentax Trophy.
 Bennett called him "promising".
 Londoño suffered a major accident in practice but his team's mechanics repaired his car in time for the race.
 He finished one lap behind race winner Emilio de Villota in seventh having moved up eleven from his starting position.
 Londoño briefly returned to the United States to compete in the 1981 24 Hours of Daytona for Red Lobster Racing, partnering Kenper Miller and Dave Cowart, but the BMW M1 the trio drove failed to finish, retiring with engine problems after 346 laps.

 That same year, the Ensign Racing Formula One team had severe financial difficulties after its main sponsor left.
 After the first race of the season, the United States Grand Prix West, Ensign's owner Mo Nunn sought a driver to help redress the team's situation.
 Bennett had joined Ensign as a co-owner and suggested to Nunn that he employ Londoño for the Brazilian Grand Prix.
 As he was virtually unknown in the Formula One world, some believed that Londoño's name was a pseudonym.
 Formula One was returning to Jacarepaguá for the first time in three years and an acclimatisation session was held for drivers to learn the circuit.
 As he did not have the necessary super licence to take part in the Grand Prix, Londoño was allowed to drive in the session and did ten laps of the track with his best lap four seconds slower than session leader Carlos Reutemann.

 However, Keke Rosberg was irritated at Londoño and braked earlier than expected in front of Londoño and this caused the latter to hit Rosberg.
 Londoño was not granted his super licence by the Fédération Internationale du Sport Automobile as his team had not provided the necessary information and he was judged to have caused the crash with Rosberg.
 The refusal of him being granted a super licence was also attributed to Formula One's commercial rights owner Bernie Ecclestone discovering Londoño's links with the Medellín Cartel and Escobar.
 His team kept the money he brought to them but elected to draft Marc Surer who finished the car in fourth place.
 Nevertheless, despite the controversy, Londoño was the first Colombian driver to have taken part in a Formula One race weekend.